athampatel/tsi-weather-widget/README.md

 Time to Complete
 =================
-it takes about 3 Hours and 45 Mins
+It takes about 4 hours.